-The most important aspect of this style of roof is in the name, the way it handles seams.
-Except for monolithic roofs, usually found on structures or homes with a flat top, all roofs will have seams. — This is where the material overlaps with itself or with parts of the roof that aren’t covered, but are sealed.
-Well, that’s the hope at least.
-Over time, and mainly due to weather all efforts to seal will eventually fail.
+The most important aspect of style of a standing seam roof is in the name, the way it handles seams.
+Except for monolithic roofs, usually found on structures or homes with a flat top, almost all roofs will have some sort of seams.

-The good news is that a quality, professional roofing installer can delay that process with proper installation.
-And the wise homeowner can engage in ongoing maintenance to ensure proper sealing for the length of the material.
-Metal, along with stone, being the material that is likely to last a long time.
-100 years is within reason.
-Depending on the metal, the century mark would actually be considered short lived.
+The good news is that a quality, professional metal roofing installer can delay that process with proper installation.
+And a wise homeowner can also engage in occasional ongoing maintenance like repainting any peeling paint (which can sometimes happen to non-Kynar 500 paint finishes) and inspections to ensure the proper functioning of the roof for the length of the material/system.

-Seams and panels, can be snap-locked.
-This requires less tools and is easier to install, but is not as reliable as the other method.
-Field-lock Standing Seam is the more popular method, and requires special (locking) tool to join the panels together.
-It also requires skill and experience, partially to know where to situate yourself so your body is not creating useless impact on the panels.
+Field-locked Standing Seam is a more popular method and requires special locking tool to join the panels together.
+Field-locking of the seams properly requires a certain level of skill and experience and knowing where to situate yourself during the installation, such that your body is not creating useless impact on the panels.
 The seams and panels are all metal, though the material is regularly chosen based on how the panels will appear.

 Steel roofs must be coated first with a metallic finish to ensure they hold a coat of paint.
-Aluminum doesn’t necessity need such a coating, as it can be installed in mill finish, however most aluminum roofs are in fact painted, because people like the colors available with metal roofing.
+Aluminum doesn’t necessity need such a coating, as it can be installed in mill finish, however most aluminum roofs are also painted, because people like the colors available with metal roofing.

 How the materials are coated with paint will determine their lifespan.
 Factory finished with what is known as Kynar 500 or Hylar 5000 paint finish quality is arguably the best way to go.
 It’s actually less expensive than painting after the installation, since it’s just another run of the metal through the mill, not requiring man hours.